-When making your research on Basal Metabolic Rate, you may also encounter a term RMR.
+When researching Basal Metabolic Rate, you may have also encounter the term RMR.
 It stands for the Resting Metabolic Rate.
-As these terms sound very similar and have a close meaning, it is very easy to get confused.
-But no worries, we will explain it to you shortly.
-Resting Metabolic Rate, much like BMR, is also a measure of a human body energy expenditure without performing any additional activities (so basically at rest).
+As these terms sound very similar and have a very similar meaning, it is very easy to get confused.
+But don't worry, we will explain it to you shortly.
+Resting Metabolic Rate, much like BMR, is also a measure of a human body energy expenditure without performing any additional activities (so at rest).
 However, there is a slight difference.
-Resting Metabolic Rate also includes the energy used for digestion of food.
+Resting Metabolic Rate also includes the energy used for the digestion of food.

-Our organism has to use some energy to transform the food it is receiving into substances that can be used for its purposes.
-As we have already mentioned in the what is BMR? – BMR definition paragraph, food digestions uses around 10% percent of Total Energy Expenditure.
+Our body has to use some energy to transform the food in our gut into substances that can be used by it.
+As we have already mentioned in the what is BMR? – BMR definition paragraph, food digestion accounts for around 10% percent of your Total Energy Expenditure.
 Because of that, RMR has a higher value than BMR.
 We use the modified Harris-Benedict formula, instead of Mifflin St Jeor equation, to calculate Resting Metabolic Rate.
 For more information on this topic, and an automatic estimation of your RMR visit our Resting Metabolic Rate calculator.

 Factors affecting BMR

-Each cell, tissue, and organ of your body requires a constant supply of energy to survive.
-It is then logical that the more your body weighs, the more tissues it has, and the more kilocalories it needs.
+Each cell, tissue, and organ in your body requires a constant supply of energy to survive.
+It logically follows that the more your body weighs (and the more cells it has), and the more kilocalories it needs.
 With increasing weight, your Basal Metabolic Rate will rise as well.
 However, BMR doesn't depend solely on weight.
 In many different studies, researchers found other factors affecting our Basal Metabolic Rate value.
 Here, we mention some of them:

 - FFM – standing for fat-free mass.
-It is the weight of your body without the mass of fat tissue.
-If you think about it, it will start to sound reasonable.
-Your muscles, even at rest, use up a lot more of energy than the fat tissue.
+It is the weight of your body without the weight of any fat tissue.
+If you think about it, it makes sense - muscles, even at rest, use up a lot more of energy than fat.
 In fact, the main function of fat tissue is to preserve energy in the form of fatty acids.
 A big ratio of fat-free mass to fat-mass increases BMR.
-Two men may weigh 220 pounds.
-However, the weight of one of them may be thanks to big muscles developed during workouts, while the weight of the other one may come from the fat tissue in his belly.
-Without a doubt, the first gentleman will have a significantly higher Basal Metabolic Rate.
+Two men may weigh 220 pounds, but if one of them has more muscle due to working out, he will have a significantly higher Basal Metabolic Rate.

 - FM – shortcut for fat-mass.
 As the name suggests, it is the weight of all the fat in our body.
 Although much lower, fat-mass also has an influence on our Basal Metabolic Rate.

-- Age – during childhood, your Basal Metabolic Rate increases with each year as you grow up and your weight rises.
-In contrary, BMR of adults tends to decrease as they get older.
-Researchers attribute this mainly to the change of human body compositions as it ages.
-The fat-free mass drops down, and thus, the Basal Metabolic Rate becomes lower.
+- Age – your Basal Metabolic Rate increases with each year as you grow up and as your weight increases.
+For adults, BMR tends to decrease as they get older.
+Researchers mainly attribute this to the change in compositions of the human body as it ages; the fat-free mass drops, and thus the Basal Metabolic Rate becomes lower.

-- Gender – men have statistically higher BMR than women.
-The reason is that their fat-free mass is on average also higher.
-This is why the creators of equation estimating BMR added special adjustments to the equation for each sex (plus 5 kcal/day for man, and minus 161 kcal/day for woman).
+- Sex – men have a statistically higher BMR than women.
+The reason is that their fat-free mass is, on average, higher.
+This is why the creators of this equation added a special adjustment to the equation for each sex (plus 5 kcal/day for man, and minus 161 kcal/day for woman).

 - Genetics – every person is slightly different regarding their BMR.
-Some of these differences can be explained by the rate of your metabolism encrypted into your DNA code.
+Some of these differences can be explained by the rate of your metabolism encrypted into your DNA.

-- Exercises – especially body-building exercises (e.g., bench press).
+- Exercise – the amount you exercise affects your BMR, especially body-building exercises (e.g., bench press).
 When you develop your muscles, you increase the weight of your fat free mass.
-As we have already mentioned, fat free mass is responsible for the majority of your BMR (see the first point of this list).
 Remember not to overextend when exercising.
-Our max heart rate calculator may be useful here since it shows you your maximal healthy heart rate.
+Our max heart rate calculator may be useful here since it shows you your maximum healthy heart rate.

 - Body temperature – your BMR increases as the temperature of your body rises.
-In a higher temperature (e.g. during a fewer) various chemical processes in your organism happen faster.
+The higher the temperature (e.g. during a fever), the quicker various chemical processes in your body happen.
 Because of that, there is a higher demand for energy, and thus your BMR increases.

 - Temperature of environment – in colder temperatures your body needs to create more heat to preserve its proper temperature.
-This leads to an increase of BMR.
+This leads to an increase in BMR.

-- Hormones – hormones are substances produced by many glands of your body.
-Their main task is to regulate functioning of other organs and tissues.
-The most interesting gland in terms of BMR modification is, without a doubt, thyroid gland.
+- Hormones – hormones are substances produced by the many glands of the body.
+Their main task is to regulate the functions of other organs and tissues.
+The most interesting gland in terms of BMR modification is, without a doubt, the thyroid gland.
 Hormones excreted by this gland are responsible for regulating the rate of your metabolism.
 When they are in high concentration in blood, your BMR increases and vice versa.

 - Pregnancy – when a woman is pregnant, there is another organism developing inside her body.
 Naturally, we are talking about the fetus (the baby).
 It has its own metabolism and BMR.
 Because it receives all the nutrition from its mother, we need to add its BMR to BMR of its mother when calculating the basic required calorie supply.
-If you are pregnant, visit our due date calculator and find out when to expect the childbirth.
+If you are pregnant, visit our due date calculator to find out when to expect your child to be born.